eliot-geek/Profession-CSharp-Developer/15. Additional Material/15. Projects/README.md

  - Add notification mechanisms using delegates and events.
  - Implement an action log that will store records of all transactions on accounts/deposits/loans.

+## Exception Handling - Extension Methods

+ - Create custom exceptions and add their handling to the previous project.
+ - Consider using extension methods and operator overloads.
+ - Extract the main logic into a separate library or libraries.

 ## Additionally

 The system considers offering clients with a good credit history a lower loan interest rate and a higher deposit interest rate.